Sthanu Ravi Kulasekhara

-Sthanu Ravi Varma (early Malayalam and Tamil: Ko Tanu Iravi), known as the Kulasekhara, was the Chera Perumal ruler of Kerala in southern India from 844/45 to c.
+Sthanu Ravi (Old Malayalam and Tamil: Ko Tanu Iravi), known as the Kulasekhara, was the Chera Perumal ruler of Kerala in southern India from 844/45 to c.
 870/71 AD.
 He is the earliest medieval Chera ruler of Kerala known to scholars.
 Sthanu Ravi notably assisted the Chola ruler Aditya I (c.
 871–907 AD) in conquering the Kongu country from the Pandyas around 885 AD.

 The famous Quilon Syrian Christian copper plates are dated to the fifth regnal year of king Sthanu Ravi.
 Two more inscriptions dated in the regnal years of Sthanu Ravi are found at the Irinjalakuda Kudalmanikyam Temple and at Thiruvatruvay, Thiruvalla.
 The Koyil Adhikarikal ("Royal Prince") during his time was his son-in-law (husband of his daughter), Vijayaraga.
 Sthanu Ravi had a son born around 870 AD.
 He was succeeded by Rama Rajasekhara (c.
 870/71–c.
 883/84).

 Toward the end of his reign, Sthanu Ravi probably abdicated the throne and became a Vaishnavite alvar saint known as Kulasekhara Alvar (the seventh of the twelve mystic alvars).
 He is also identified with the playwright Chera king "Kulasekhara Varma".

 Background

+In the mid-9th century south India, the Chera rulers of Kerala possessed a lineage name tied to the high prestige of Tamil classical poetry (the Sangam Literature).
 Sthanu Ravi Kulasekhara is regarded as the earliest known Chera ruler (the Perumal) of Kerala.
 It is speculated that present-day central Kerala likely separated from the larger Chera or Kerala kingdom around the 8th–9th century AD to form the Chera kingdom of Mahodayapuram-Kodungallur.
-Central Kerala was probably under some form of viceregal rule before this period.
+According to the Keralolpathi tradition, central Kerala was probably under some form of viceregal rule before this period.